Nonparametric covariance estimation for mixed longitudinal studies, with applications in midlife women's health: Introduction

 \section{Introduction}

-A mixed longitudinal study is a mixture of a longitudinal study and a cross-sectional one \citep{berger1986comparison, helms1992intentionally}.
-Suppose researchers intend to study the social and cognitive development of children aged 4 - 12.
-In an ideal longitudinal design, a group of 4-year-old children will be recruited and followed during 8 successive years.
-Alternatively, in a mixed longitudinal design, one may recruit a group of children aged between 4 - 8 and follow them for 4 years (within a typical funding period).
-Since the age requirement is more flexible at recruitment, this type of mixed longitudinal design results in a shorter completion time and potentially larger group size.
-However, analysis for a mixed longitudinal design needs special functional data methods, because the trajectory is only partially observed for each subject.
+A mixed longitudinal study is a mixture of a longitudinal and a cross-sectional study \citep{berger1986comparison, helms1992intentionally}.
+Suppose the researchers intend to study the social and cognitive development of children aged four to twelve.
+In an ideal longitudinal design, a group of four-year-old children will be recruited and followed over eight successive years.
+In a mixed longitudinal design, one can recruit a group of children between the ages of four and eight, and then follow them for four years (within a typical funding period).
+Because the age requirement is more flexible at recruitment, this type of mixed longitudinal design results in shorter completion times and potentially larger group sizes.
+However, this type of mixed longitudinal design also brings new challenges for statistical analysis, because the trajectory is only partially observed for each subject.